 OPERATORS: Australia; Austria; Canada; Chile; France; Indonesia; Italy; Japan; Laos; Malta; Norway; Pakistan; Philippines; South Korea; South Vietnam; Spain; Thailand; United States; Vietnam

 POWER: 1 x Continental O-470-11 six piston engine developing 213 horsepower.

-Detailing the development and operational history of the Cessna O-1 Bird Dog (L-19) Liaison and Observation Aircraft (1950)
+Detailing the development and operational history of the Cessna O-1 Bird Dog (L-19) Liaison / Observation STOL Aircraft.